 You can have a steady stream of income year round.

-Nick’s Notes: Another interesting tutoring opportunity is with VIPkid, a service that connects you via videochat to Chinese students learning English.
-Tutors can earn $14-22 per hour, and the only prerequisites are eligibility to work in the US or Canada, a bachelor’s degree and a year of educational, tutoring, or coaching experience.
+Nick’s Notes: Another interesting tutoring opportunity is with Qkids, a service that connects you via videochat to Chinese students learning English.
+Tutors can earn up to $20 per hour, and the only prerequisites are eligibility to work in the US or Canada, a bachelor’s degree and a year of educational, tutoring, or coaching experience.

 Become an ACT Tutor Infographic